 by Fr.
 Tommy Lane

-In the words of Paul I could say, “Live in a manner worthy of being a parent, a wife or husband, a son or daughter.”
-A good parent, or spouse or child is one who builds up and gives encouragement.
-Parents give money to their children but good parents give their children something more.
-What do good parents give their children more than parents do?
+In the words of Paul, I could say, “Live in a manner worthy of being a parent, a wife, a husband, a son, a daughter.”
+A good parent, or spouse, or child builds up and gives encouragement.
+Parents give money to their children, but good parents give their children something more.
+What?
 The following (edited version of the original by Dorothy Law Nolte, Ph.D.) gives some of the answer:

 If children live with criticism,